Chanhudaro: Industrial activity

 Evidence of shell working was found at Chanhudaro and bangles and ladles were made at this site.
 Harappan seals were made generally in bigger towns like Harappa, Mohenjadaro and Chanhudaro which were involved with administrative network.

 Artefacts found

 Copper knives, spears, razors, tools, axes, vessels and dishes were found, causing this site to be nicknamed the "Sheffield of the British Empire" by Ernest Mackay.
 Copper fish hooks were also recovered from this site.
 Terracotta cart models, a small terracotta bird which when blown acts as a whistle, plates and dishes were found.
-Male spear thrower or dancer - a broken statue (4.1cm) is of much importance, found at Chanhudaro, is now displayed at Museum of Fine Arts, Boston, USA.
+Male spear thrower or dancer - a broken statue (4.1 cm) is of much importance, found at Chanhudaro, is now displayed at Museum of Fine Arts, Boston, USA.
 Indus Seals are also found at Chanhudaro and Chanhudaro is considered one of the centres where seals were manufactured.
 The scale of craft production at Chanhudaro seems much greater than that at Mohenjodaro, perhaps taking up half of town for this activity.